vstukanov/attendify-challange/README.md

 I decided to extend a Task to make it work with any csv file.
-The aggregation and validation functionality will work only with Iris.csv dataset because such meta-info doesn't included in csv and was hardcoded.
+The aggregation and validation functionality will work only with Iris.csv dataset because validation meta-info was hardcoded.

-Things that might be improved:
-- CSV parser (atm it's super simple)
-- Input file validation

 ## Setup